stkbailey/stkbailey.github.io/_posts/2017-12-19-nashnetx-nashville-meetups.markdown

 comments: true
 ---

-*This is the third in a series of posts on using NetworkX to analyze Nashville MeetUp data.
+*This is the fourth in a series of posts on using NetworkX to analyze Nashville MeetUp data.
 They are based off a [PyNash talk](https://www.meetup.com/PyNash/events/244713791/) I gave on 11/16, and all data is available on [Github](https://github.com/stkbailey/nashnetx).*

 Analyzing one MeetUp is straightforward, and we don't realize many of the benefits of graph theory measures.
 Now, let's look at a more complex network: the entire Nashville MeetUp scene.